OriMatara/Company-Performance-Efficiency/README.md

 - `emp_roleList_tbl`: Records the relationships between employees, roles, and employee IDs.
 - `dep_employeeList_tbl`: Associates departments with lists of employee IDs.
 - `company_tbl`: Contains information about the company, such as its name.

-For a detailed database schema, refer to the [Database Schema](#database-schema) section.

 ## Getting Started